- Her intellectual interests

-- His favorite professor
+- Her favorite class

 |People/Web Search||Calendar||Emergency Info||A-Z Index||UVA Email||University of Virginia|

 When Thomas Jefferson founded the University of Virginia, he wanted each building in his Academical Village to represent a branch of learning.
 To this day, the buildings house both students and faculty members.
 They reinforce the idea that all learning is connected and that all subject areas have merit.
 At U.Va., teaching and learning are not hierarchical processes; they are things faculty and students undertake together.

 U.Va. prides itself on maintaining a low student-teacher ratio, promoting faculty research that then feeds back into and enriches classroom learning, and offering undergraduate and graduate students alike plenty of opportunities for individualized discussion.